 Looking at these 14 episodes as a whole, it’s during the courtroom scenes that we most keenly mourn what might have been.
 It’s clear that no one involved in making this season ever stopped to ask themselves what the Doctor was on trial for.
 I don’t mean the specific charges he faces in the dock, but what the viewer was supposed to take from the experience.
 The trial is a rotten idea, but might at least have served an opportunity to redefine and relaunch the programme.
 With better scripts and greater clarity of thought, the Doctor could have vigorously defended everything he believes in, and reminded a weary audience why they once loved him.

-Instead, our putative hero – in his test-card-and-tea-towel coat – sits in a chair and grumbles about points of order.
-This is a Doctor with no charm, no wit and no future.
+Instead, our putative hero – in his test-card-and-tea-towel coat – sits back in his chair and grumbles about points of order.

 Send him down.